pseusys/SeasideVPN/README.md

 #### Reef

 A client in `Rust` written for production.
+Also defines a cross-platform library that is used in other OS-specific clients.
 My first program in `Rust` written after I have finished all the [rustanomicon](https://doc.rust-lang.org/nomicon/).

 See detailed documentation [here](./viridian/reef/README.md).